 A look at rents compared to household income over the last 12 months, as seen in Figure 35, zeros-in further on the composition of cost-burdened households.
-A household that spends 30% or more of its income on housing expenses (mortgage or rent plus utilities) meets HUD's definition of "Cost-Burdened," meaning that households probably face difficulties affording life's other regular ongoing necessities-food, transportation, etc. If housing costs reach 50% of a household's income, that household is "Severely Cost-Burdened."
+A household that spends 30% or more of its income on housing expenses (mortgage or rent plus utilities) meets HUD's definition of "Cost-Burdened", and that household probably faces difficulties affording life's other regular ongoing necessities, such as food and transportation.
+If housing costs reach 50% of a household's income, that household is "Severely Cost-Burdened".

 Of all the CEDA District counties, only Idaho County has much headroom before one third of its households become cost-burdened by rent alone.
 This chart doesn't include the costs of utilities, which is also a factor in HUD's official definition of being cost-burdened.
-When one considers the fact that landlords still have rising maintenance costs as buildings age and inflation increases the cost of insurance, supplies, and labor, and that supply chain problems have caused havoc on maintenance and improvement schedules and budgets nationwide, it's a reminder that landlords have less control over rents than most people think, shifting focus back to the issue of slower wage growth.
+When one considers the fact that landlords still have rising maintenance costs as buildings age and inflation increases the cost of insurance, supplies, and labor, and that supply chain problems have caused havoc on maintenance and improvement schedules and budgets nationwide, it's a reminder that landlords have less control over rents than most people think, and one's focus might shift back to the issue of slower wage growth.
 The next charts break down the percent of cost-burdened households by income range and can reveal some trends per the CEDA District.